 They’re not always on the bottom, so check all depths below the weeds until you establish a pattern.
 If you’re not getting a bite on the bottom, lift the lure to where it’s just beneath the grass and shake it.
 Sometimes, that’s where you’ll get strikes.

-Anytime you fish the dog days, you have to have a different mindset.
-Accept the fact that you’re probably not going to catch as many fish as you did a couple of months earlier and that you have to grind it out.
+Anytime you fish the dog days, you must have a different mindset.
+Accept that you’re probably not going to catch as many fish as you did a couple of months earlier and that you have to grind it out.
 If you find an area holding fish, work it thoroughly.
 It might be the best spot on the lake that day.